Guide General

 Key Features:

-• One /24 per LIR policy encourages multiple LIR creation
+• One /24 per LIR policy historically encouraged multiple LIR creation

 • Active secondary market for IPv4 transfers